With a few big rides on the horizon culminating in my 5,500km IPWR attempt in March, I’m concerned about two things in particular.

 In summary, what do I think about the Ultralight?

 Cost is on point, no compromises on safety, delivers on everything Limar claims.
-If they made a couple of small tweets to the straps, like the magnet clip and a fixed strap divider on the Evade, this would be an exceptional helmet but love it just the same.
-I believe this should outrank the Lazer Genesis 2020 at the best lightweight hands down.
+If they made a couple of small tweaks to the straps, like the magnet clip and a fixed strap divider on the Evade, this would be an exceptional helmet but love it just the same.
+I believe this should outrank the Lazer Genesis 2020 as the best lightweight helmet hands down.

-Anyone looking for a smick, cost effective, cool, lightweight helmet for anything from everyday riding upto ultra racing and bike packing, I would definitely the Limar Ultralight 👌👍
+Anyone looking for a smick, cost effective, cool, lightweight helmet for anything from everyday riding upto ultra racing and bike packing, I would definitely recommend the Limar Ultralight. 👌👍

 Also if you want to get behind my fundraising for the Mater Smiling for Smiddy Foundation check out the link below for my eye watering 5,500km IPWR in March 2022: